holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 Highly overparameterized neural networks can display strong generalization performance, even on small datasets.

-This is certainly a bold claim and many of you are probably shaking your heads right now.
+This is certainly a bold claim, and I suspect many of you are shaking your heads right now.

 Under the classical teachings of statistical learning, this contradicts the well-known bias-variance tradeoff, i.e., increase model complexity at the expense of generalization error.
 This scenario only becomes more outspoken for small datasets where the number of parameters, _p_, are larger than the number of observations, _n_.